 It’s important to keep in mind, though, that accountability is not a one-way street.
 Above all, management must be accountable to the rest of the organization.
 When the C-suite falls short of meeting obligations, it sends the wrong message.

 Neither is accountability simply a two-way street, flowing up to management and back down through the ranks.
 Great organizations see accountability as a peer-to-peer phenomenon.
-When employees throughout the organization feel a sense of accountability to each other, great things happen.
+When employees throughout the organization feel a sense of accountability for each other, great things happen.

-Reward the Right Behavior
+Reward the right behavior

 Finally, management must recognize transparency and accountability as desirable qualities by rewarding employees who exhibit these traits in their day-to-day job functions.
 Employee recognition programs and performance reviews must reflect transparency and accountability as company priorities.

-Transparency and accountability usually don’t happen overnight, – but when leaders make the commitment and demonstrate their willingness to follow through in their actions, – organizations can remove many of the much of the miscommunication, finger-pointing, and other barriers to creating an affirmative culture of continuous improvement.
+Transparency and accountability usually don’t happen overnight, – but when leaders make the commitment and demonstrate their willingness to follow through in their actions, – organizations can remove many of much of the miscommunication, finger-pointing, and other barriers to creating an affirmative culture of continuous improvement.